DLiNa/dlina.github.io/_posts/2015-10-22-The-Birth-and-Death-of-German-Playwrights.md

 You surely have seen the piece in "Science", ["A Network Framework of Cultural History"](http://www.sciencemag.org/content/345/6196/558), and the corresponding [lifetime-curve videos](https://www.youtube.com/watch?v=4gIhRkCcD4U).
 Max Schich et al. set out to visualise "intellectual mobility" based on "spatiotemporal birth and death information (…) of more than 150,000 notable individuals".
 That's a lot of people, and we wouldn't even dare to compare this little blog post to what they did.
 But anyway, we dabelled in telling the story of **the life and death of German playwrights** by using a similiar method with a much (like, much!) smaller set of people.

 The **tl;dr version** of how we did that: Wrote an XQuery script that uses the [GND identifier](http://www.dnb.de/gnd) for each author in our XML files to find our way to corresponding Wikidata objects where we extracted dates and places of life and death of all the authors contained in our corpus.
-Generated two KML files and put them into the GeoBrowser – mission accomplished.
+Generated two KML files and put them into the GeoBrowser – mission accomplished:

 <iframe id="geobrowser" src="https://geobrowser.de.dariah.eu/embed/?kml1=https://dlina.github.io/data/geobrowser/lina-birth.kml&kml2=https://dlina.github.io/data/geobrowser/lina-death.kml&currentStatus=mapChanged=Historical+Map+of+1880"></iframe>